krishnankrm/front/README.md

 ### `npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-A form window opens
+It will start a server at port 3000.
+When the server is up, a form window opens in the database in your default browser.
+You can also open it via the link http://localhost:3000/

 Fill the form and click submit.
 An alert of form submission is shown.
 The filled form credentials appears below.